See Arch Linux Installation for installation notes.

 systemctl enable --now bluetooth.service

-/* Allow users in sudo group to use blueman feature requiring root without authentication */
+/* Allow users in wheel group to use blueman feature requiring root without authentication */

 polkit.addRule(function(action, subject) {